denten-books/plain-text/main.md

 when the literature participation rates declined, home Internet use soared [@nea2004, 30]."

-#### Thesis 2: Literature without value
-In his 2004 Humanism and Democratic Criticism, Edward Said wrote about the "fundamental irreconcilability between the aesthetic and the non-aesthetic," which must be sustained "as a necessary condition of our work as humanists."[^ln12-said] The aesthetic exists in opposition to "quotidian" experiences that we all share, writes Said: "To read Tolstoy, Mahfouz, or Melville, to listen to Bach, Duke Ellington, or Elliott Carter, is to do something different from reading the newspaper or listening to the taped music you get while the phone company or your doctor puts you on hold."
-I want to argue here, in the most forceful way possible, that the practice of humanities scholarship in general, and literary studies in particular, does not need to rely on any such distinctions; that the dichotomy between aesthetic and the non-aesthetic introduces numerous biases into the system of our study; and that it severely limits the scope and therefore the relevance of our activities.
+In his 2004 *Humanism and Democratic Criticism*, Edward Said wrote about the "fundamental irreconcilability between the aesthetic and the non-aesthetic," which must be sustained "as a necessary condition of our work as humanists."
+The aesthetic exists in opposition to "quotidian" experiences that we all share, writes Said: "To read Tolstoy, Mahfouz, or Melville, to listen to Bach, Duke Ellington, or Elliott Carter, is to do something different from reading the newspaper or listening to the taped music you get while the phone company or your doctor puts you on hold."
+A corollary to my main thesis is an argument against that commonly-held belief about the relationship between literature and aesthetics.
+To my mind, the distinction is impossible to define, let alone maintain in practice.
+Bias in favor of the aesthetic is a bias in favor of a specific, historically- and materially- contingent idea of the aesthetic.
+That preconceived idea carries with it a hidden cost, introducing numerous blind spots into the study of literature at large, limiting it in scope and relevance.
+Textual diffusion threatens not the humanity, but the existing socio-economic order that governs who gets to access, interpret, and archive literature as text and document.
+I begin with several propositions then: one that the literary field, understand in broad terms, is expanding, and two, that with a quantitative expansion comes qualitative change in the material make-up of the literary text.
+Where I start with an intellectual history, I end with a discussion media history that traces the passage of literature from text to pixel.
-Some could object that the diffusion of the textual field somehow cheapens the literary enterprise of art for art's sake.
-On the opposite, textual diffusion floods a vast plane protecting the reserve of cherished literary works.

-[^ln12-said]: In surveying the introductory literature to the field, one almost invariably finds the word used in that sense.
-Thus in Austin Warren and Renee Wellek, Theory of Literature (New York: Harcourt, Brace, 1962), 22:
-"The term 'literature' seems best if we limit it to the art of literature, that is, to imaginative literature […] the main distinctions to be drawn are between the literary, the everyday, and the scientific uses of language."
-Similarly, in Raymond Williams understands the word in its modern academic sense to mean "the teaching of mainly poems and plays and novels," while other kinds of "serious" writing are to the categories of "general," "discursive," or "the sub-literary," in Raymond Williams, Keywords: A Vocabulary of Culture and Society (New York: Oxford University Press, 1976), 152-153.
-See also James Engell and David Perkins, Teaching Literature: What Is Needed Now (Cambridge,
-Mass: Harvard University Press, 1988).
-[Add all of these to Zotero]

 #### Infighting

+When surveying the introductory literature on literature, the reader will invariably find a version of Said's "fundamental irreconcilability" position.
+For example, in Austin Warren and Renee Wellek's, *Theory of Literature* the authors write that the "term 'literature' seems best if we limit it to the art of literature, that is, to imaginative literature […] the main distinctions to be drawn are between the literary, the everyday, and the scientific uses of language [@wellek, 22]."
+Similarly, Raymond Williams defines it to mean "mainly poems and plays and novels," as opposed to other kinds of "serious" writing that are "general," "discursive," or "the sub-literary [@william1976, 152-153]."[^ln12-engell] Sharing the prejudice for aesthetic reading with my colleagues, I would rather spend my free time reading Tolstoy and Shakespeare than poring over arcane printer and telegraph manuals.
+Implicit in that prejudice is an idea--professed by Kant, Schiller, and more recently, Tzvetan Todorov and Elaine Scarry--the belief in the connection between beauty and justice, beauty and the good, beauty and the upright moral life.
+I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts--their movement within and across cultures--present many problems not exhausted by the ethic or the aesthetic realms.
+Reading fiction (of a kind) for pleasure (of a kind) may indeed be a vanishing pastime, but that is not to say that our society has gotten interested in literature of all kinds.
+On the contrary, whole new disciplines have sprung up to deal with textual saturation: natural language processing, narrative generation, automatic translation and summarization, computational text analysis, discourse analysis, corpus linguistics, and digital humanities among others.

+Matters always central to the field of literary studies remain vitally important to the functioning of modern society.
+Literature broadly conceived provides fertile grounds for collaboration between diverse disciplines interested in the changing dynamics of narrative, interpretation, language, form, prosody, composition, dialogue, discourse, story, genre, authorship, influence, and text.
+It is in this core conceptual cluster of operational terms that I want to locate a notion of poetics, poetics capable of addressing not only the machinations of poetry and prose, but also of code, document, inscription, file, record, note, manual, journal, script, and archive.
+I imagine my fellow travellers as voracious omnivores of text, not finicky epicures of literature.
+Lovers of the word cannot retreat into the protected, if increasingly diminishing, realm of the Literary.
+A broad sense of the literary forms a vast textual domain that servs

+An attempt to limit the literary function to fixed definitions of beauty, genre, period, or format are bound to fail at

-But not all texts are cherished in the same way.
-What surprises me most about Said's position, is that he (being an influential figure in post-colonial theory) of all people must have understood that not so long ago and following similar logic, literary scholars systematically excluded writers like Naguib Mahfouz into their curricula, and that many still consider Duke Ellington to be too "quotidian" of a musician to be mentioned in the same sentence with Bach.
+The aesthetic project, and fundamentally conservative project. scholars systematically excluded writers like Naguib Mahfouz into their curricula, and that many still consider Duke Ellington to be too "quotidian" of a musician to be mentioned in the same sentence with Bach.
 This very same logic forces our work to congeal around a narrow and conservative canon of texts that in a sense have already "proven" their aesthetic merit.
 Scholars working on "lesser" writers or with non-fictional texts are therefore placed in the awkward position of needing to justify the cultural value of the object of their study.
 The literary scholar often seems to be not in the business of studying literature, but in the business of creating or sustaining the cultural cache of his sometimes very small academic fiefdom.
 At stake in the distinction drawn by Said are the very notions of "aesthetic" and "quotidian" as markers of prestige--notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull one's material from one category into the other.

+[^ln12-engell]: See also @engell1988.

 #### Three ways to look at value, 1-2

 The matter of value in literary criticism has been raised forcefully before, by Northrup Frye, Murray Krieger, and E. D. Hirsch in the late 1960s.
 At the time, the conversation seems to have splintered into three camps: the